aelipek/maydogan.github.old/0/_posts/oku.md

 ---
 layout: post
-title: read !!
+title: oku !!
 ---

-"I know ,I can not make you happy..I hope you're happy when I go to is not "
+"I know ,I can not make you happy..I hope you're happy when I go to is i'm not..."